Gondwana National Choirs

 How much does National Choral School cost?

-The fee for National Choral School is $1,775 which includes accommodation and meals from 12-24 January, as well as all of the rehearsals, performances and activities you’ll enjoy at NCS.
-This fee does not include transport to/from Sydney at the start/end of NCS.
+The fee for National Choral School is $1,875 which includes accommodation and meals from 11-23 January, as well as all of the rehearsals, performances and activities you’ll enjoy at NCS.
+This fee does not include transport to/from Melbourne at the start/end of NCS, although it does include bus transfers to and from Tullamarine Airport to NCS.

 Applications / auditions